-The comparison methods are described as follows: \\ \textbf{NPB-DAA}~\cite{taniguchi2016nonparametric}: This method is the conventional baseline method for phoneme and word discovery with only distributional cues. \\ \textbf{MLDA}~\cite{nakamura2011grounding}: This method is the conventional method for object categorization with multimodal data.
-To evaluate categorization performance, two types were performed using (i) only multimodal data, i.e., 3 modalities (audio, haptic, and vision) as the baseline method, and (ii) transcription sentences (ground truth) with multimodal data, i.e., 4 modalities (word, audio, haptic, and vision) as the topline method. \\ \textbf{HDP-HSMM}~\cite{johnson2013}\textbf{ + MLDA}: This is a method that integrates hierarchical Dirichlet process hidden semi-Markov model (HDP-HSMM) and MLDA within the framework of SERKET that is similar to the proposed method.
+The comparison methods are described as follows: \\ \textbf{NPB-DAA}~\cite{taniguchi2016nonparametric}: This method is the conventional baseline method for phoneme and word discovery with only distributional cues. \\ \textbf{MLDA}~\cite{nakamura2011grounding}: This is the conventional method for object categorization with multimodal data.
+To evaluate categorization performance, two types were performed using (i) only multimodal data, that is, 3 modalities (audio, haptic, and vision) as the baseline method, and (ii) transcription sentences (ground truth) with multimodal data, that is, four modalities (word, audio, haptic, and vision) as the topline method. \\ \textbf{HDP-HSMM}~\cite{johnson2013}\textbf{ + MLDA}: This is a method that integrates the hierarchical Dirichlet process hidden semi-Markov model (HDP-HSMM) and MLDA within the framework of SERKET, which is similar to the proposed method.
 We created this baseline to demonstrate the advantages of using co-occurrence in DAA.
 HDP-HSMM is used instead of HDP-HLM to use the distributional cues.
 HDP-HSMM does not assume double articulation for phonemes and words.
-Therefore, during evaluation, the segmented results are applied to both phonemes and words. \\ \textbf{Co-occurrence DAA (Proposed method)}: The modality weights for object categorization (See Section~\ref{sec:proposed_method:modality_weight}) are $\texttt{word}:\texttt{audio}:\texttt{haptic}:\texttt{vision} = 200:50:100:100$ as Co-occurrence DAA$^{\ast 1}$ and $\texttt{word}:\texttt{audio}:\texttt{haptic}:\texttt{vision} = 200:340:160:280$ as Co-occurrence DAA$^{\ast 2}$.
+Therefore, during evaluation, the segmented results are applied to both phonemes and words. \\ \textbf{Co-occurrence DAA (Proposed method)}: The modality weights ($\texttt{modality\_weight}^{m}$) for object categorization (See Section~\ref{sec:proposed_method:modality_weight}) are $\texttt{word}:\texttt{audio}:\texttt{haptic}:\texttt{vision} = 200:50:100:100$ as Co-occurrence DAA$^{\ast 1}$ and $\texttt{word}:\texttt{audio}:\texttt{haptic}:\texttt{vision} = 200:340:160:280$ as Co-occurrence DAA$^{\ast 2}$.
 The $\texttt{modality\_weight}^{m}$ of the method ${\ast 1}$ is determined by preliminary experiments (See Appendix~\ref{sec:apdx}).
-The $\texttt{modality\_weight}^{m}$ of the method ${\ast 2}$ was used, implementing the values established by a previous study~\cite{nakamura2014mutual}. \\ \textbf{Julius GMM/DNN~\cite{lee2001julius}}: This is the topline, a speech recognizer built by supervised learning from large labeled speech datasets.
+The $\texttt{modality\_weight}^{m}$ of the method ${\ast 2}$ is used, implementing the values established by a previous study~\cite{nakamura2014mutual}. \\ \textbf{Julius GMM/DNN~\cite{lee2001julius}}: This is the topline, a speech recognizer built by supervised learning from large labeled speech datasets.
 Julius GMM uses a Gaussian mixture model-based triphone model, and Julius DNN uses a deep-neural-network-based triphone model.
 The two different types of word dictionaries are prepared; a generic word dictionary is a built-in large-scale word dictionary, and a true word dictionary consists only of the words in the dataset.
 These results were taken as reference values from Experiment 2 in {Okuda et al.'s paper}~\cite{okuda2021prosody}, where a similar dataset is used.